Albert Pacifico

-Albert D. Pacifico, M.D., is an American cardiac surgeon.
+Albert D. Pacifico is an American cardiac surgeon.
 Born in Brooklyn New York, he spent his entire career at the University of Alabama at Birmingham, arriving as a resident in 1967, and retiring in 2006.

-During his career he was known as an especially skillful surgeon who performed a very high volume (more than 30,000) of pediatric and adult cardiovascular surgeries.
+During his career he was known as a skillful surgeon who performed a very high volume (more than 30,000) of pediatric and adult cardiovascular surgeries.